Tatcha The Dewy Skin Cream review

 Gives the skin a dewy glow

-Feels very soft on the skin
+Feels very soft

-Skin really feels moisturized and hydrated
+Skin really feels plump and hydrated

 apply icon